oseiskar/black-hole/README.md

 In this simulation, the light ray paths are computed by integrating an ODE describing the Schwarzschild geodesics using GLSL on the GPU, leveraging WebGL and [three.js](http://threejs.org).
 This should result to a fairly physically accurate gravitational lensing effect.
 Various other relativistic effects have also been added and their contributions can be toggled from the GUI.
 The simulation has normalized units such that the Schwarzschild radius of the black hole is one and the speed of light is one length unit per second (unless changed using the "time scale" parameter).

+See **[this document](https://oseiskar.github.io/black-hole/physics.pdf)** for a more detailed description of the physics of the simulation.

 ### System requirements

 The simulation needs a decent GPU and a recent variant of Chrome or Firefox to run smoothly.
 In addition to changing simulation quality from the GUI, frame rate can be increased by shrinking the browser window and/or reducing screen resolution.
 Disabling the planet from the GUI also increases frame rate.